deployEMDS/technical-documentation/tests/participant_onboarding/certification/identity_and_credentials_issuance/test_1_3_1_1c/result_fiware.md

 ### Results
 #### Assessment
-The FIWARE documentation assess that the connector has in fact an interface with Trust Services aligned with EBSI specifications.
+The FIWARE documentation assess that the connector can effectively interface with trust services aligned with EBSI specifications by integrating decentralized identifiers, verifiable credentials, and EBSI-compliant trust services.

 #### Measured results
+(4 + 4 + 4)/3 = 4

 #### Notes
 More information about it:  [https://github.com/FIWARE/data-space-connector](https://github.com/FIWARE/data-space-connector)